-

 Asset Management

 Asset Management is the process of safeguarding, maintaining, managing and accounting for Property, Plant and Equipment (PP&E), Finance Leases and Intangibles used and controlled by UNDP.
-Assets are recorded (capitalized) in UNDP’s books when ALL of the following criteria are met for an item:
+Assets are recorded (capitalized) in UNDP’s books when ALL the following criteria are met for an item:

-- Provides future economic or service benefits to UNDP – i.e. the PP&E item is held for use in the implementation of UNDP Programmes or for administrative purposes;
+- Provides future economic or service benefits to UNDP – i.e., the PP&E item is held for use in the implementation of UNDP Programmes or for administrative purposes;

 - Is expected to be used during more than one reporting period (12 months);

-- Has a value of $ 1,500 or more (Capitalization Threshold);
+- Has a value of $ 5,000 or more (Capitalization Threshold);

 - Is used and controlled by UNDP; and